Xenorf/irevshell/README.md

 ### Automatic restart, graceful exit and restoration

 Exiting a shell or losing the connection will automatically restart the listener.
-If you want to stop listening to incomming connection, once you have exited any ongoing shell, you can gracefully exit the program by pressing `CTRL+C`.
+If you want to stop listening to incoming connection, once you have exited any ongoing shell, you can gracefully exit the program by pressing `CTRL+C`.
 This will restore terminal settings that were changed.

 ![irevshell icon](assets/autorestart.png)

 ## Credits

 Inpired by [this tool](https://github.com/infodox/python-pty-shells/tree/master) from Darren Martyn.
 Upgrade command taken from [IppSec](https://github.com/IppSec/forward-shell/blob/master/forward-shell.py).